rahulguptabde1/open-source-discussions/5-open-source-digital-asset-management-tools-to-check-out.md

 The free usage terms of ResourceSpace specify that you can store up to 10 gigabytes of data for free.
 This level of storage wouldn’t meet the needs of a large business, however, it might be fine for startups and small businesses.

+**UnoPIM**
+The open source UnoPim digital asset management software instantly updates product data and assets.
+Included many features such as Asset Export for Products, Asset Operations, Organized Directory Structure, and Image Conversion, with AI support.
+Along with DAM, they have PIM features to manage product data efficiently with easy import and export.

 **Razuna**